Blog

 DKIM authentication was developed in response to person-in-the-middle (PITM) attacks where hackers change the contents of emails in transit.
 Public key cryptography is used to verify that the contents of your email have not been altered after sending it.

 Email spoofing is prevented by adding a public key to your DNS.
-An encrypted signature is then added to your message headers using a private key known only to you.
-When an email is received, the header is decrypted and compared to validate the email.
+An encrypted digital signature is then added to your message headers using a private key known only to you.
+When an email is received, the header is decrypted and the DKIM signature is compared to validate the email.

-Here’s an example of a TXT record for DKIM used by MailerSend:
+Here’s an example of a CNAME record for DKIM used by MailerSend:

-Human translation: “Please decrypt all my email headers using this public key.
-By the way, subdomains are not allowed to send emails on my behalf, so you can reject them immediately.”
+This tells mail servers to decrypt the email headers using the public key.
+What’s more, subdomains are not allowed to send emails on the senders’ behalf, so they should be rejected.

-3. Domain Message Authentication Reporting and Conformance (DMARC)
+3. Domain-based Message Authentication Reporting and Conformance (DMARC)

 DMARC is an authentication framework that unites SPF and DKIM together with a consistent set of security rules.
 Along with policies to manage emails that fail authentication, you can also get reports about authentication issues and email activity.